What is an Advanced Practice Clinician?

 Q: What kind of care can APCs provide to patients?

-APCs can conduct physical exams, order and interpret tests, diagnose illness, develop treatment plans, prescribe medications, preform procedures, assist in surgery, conduct clinical research and coordinate care—all in collaboration with a physician.
+APCs can conduct physical exams, order and interpret tests, diagnose illness, develop treatment plans, prescribe medications, perform procedures, assist in surgery, conduct clinical research and coordinate care—all in collaboration with a physician.
 Operating at the top of their license, many APCs can even have their own practice, their own patients and write prescriptions for most controlled substances.
 They can also be part of a comprehensive health care team in an inpatient or outpatient setting.

 APCs have a track record of delivering high-quality care to patients.
 They are an important part of many health systems’ plans, including Advocate’s, to improve outcomes as we transform health care for the people we serve every day.